nissimeinat/redis/README.md

   The server responds with an ERROR if another SYNC or BGSAVE are already in progress.
 Otherwise, a 2-part multibulk is returned immediately with the first part being a "+SYNC STARTED" status.
-The 2nd part is sent as soon as the RDB is created and includes the contents of the RDB, and the connection continues to behave as a standard slave connection.
+The 2nd part is sent as soon as the RDB is created and includes the contents of the RDB.
+Once the RDB has been delivered, the connection closes.

 BGSAVETO <filename>
   Initiate an ad-hoc BGSAVE operation to a specific file.
 The file will